microsoft/rust_win_etw/README.md

 Add a trait definition to your source code and annotate it with the `#[trace_logging_provider(guid = "...")]` macro, using the GUID that you just created.
 The trait definition is only used as input to the procedural macro; the trait is not emitted into your crate, and cannot be used as a normal trait.
+The name you give the trait will be the ETW "Provider Name".

 In the trait definition, add method signatures.
 Each method signature defines an _event type_.
 The parameters of each method define the fields of the event type.
 Only a limited set of field